YannisVanAchter/INFOB237-Project/Roi-des-bleu/ANSWER.md

   - vertically (down)
   - diagonal (right and down)

+### Ambiguity
+- We don't want to find a solution where we drink less beer, but the most and stay under the limit

 ### Output description
 - -1 if there is no solution
-- n° beer if there is at least one solution (if many, return the best solution)
+- n° beer if there is at least one solution (if many, return the solution solution that maximises the number of beer drinked)

-### Ambiguity
-- We don't want to find a solution where we drink less beer, but the most and stay under the limit

-### Description file patern
+### Description file patern (input file)
-- N° of map description in the current file
+- N° of map description in the current file (first line)
-- parameter of the current map
+- parameter of the current map (next line, and repeat after map is defined)
-- Map where all numbers are the beer quantities
+- Map where all numbers are the beer quantities (next lines, after map description)

 Example:
 ```